 You should be mindful of the team workload before assigning new activities.
 If certain team members are overburdened or forced to stretch their workdays, it can cause a dip in productivity, risk multiple project deadlines, and most importantly cause employee dissatisfaction.

 When extra hours are unavoidable, be sure to recognize the employee for their hard work and extra effort, and offer awards or bonus compensation.

 A Rewarding Project Management Career Awaits

 Top project managers are highly sought-after in the business world.
 The role is challenging, but for the right candidate, provides immense job satisfaction.
-Not to mention, an above-average compensation package.
 To continue researching this field, and other tech professions check out our careers blog.

 If you’re ready to kickstart your PM career, you can join our project management bootcamp course.
 Our in-house experts will teach you career-ready leadership skills and fully prepare you for a well-paid PM role.

 An online project management course aimed at helping you launch a career.
 One-on-one mentorship, professional guidance, and a robust community network are on hand to help you succeed in Project Management.